Mobile's New Arena

 When will the project be completed?

-What will happen to the Mosaics in the foyer of the Civic Center arena?
+What happened to the Mosaics in the foyer of the Civic Center arena?

-Conrad Albrizio’s mosaic masterpieces, “Mardi Gras” and “Circus,” will be preserved.
-The projected cost of the Civic Center’s demolition and the new civic arena’s construction includes funding to safely remove, store and relocate these works of art.
-The mosaics, completed in 1965, were the last murals Albrizio made before his death in the early 70s.
-As they are today, these incredible mosaics will be prominently featured in the new civic arena once constructed.
+Conrad Albrizio’s mosaic masterpieces, “Mardi Gras” and “Circus,” have been preserved!
+The mosaics, completed in 1965, were the last murals Albrizio created before his death in the early 1970s.
+These incredible mosaics will be prominently featured in the New Arena

 Latest Update